 To qualify for funds you will need to provide evidence of:

-- need: briefly tell us what you need and why you need it.
+- need: Briefly tell us what you need and why you need it.
 For example: “My shoes are not waterproof.
-I need a good pair of boots to keep my feet warm on the picket lines.”
+I need a good pair of boots to keep my feet dry on the picket lines.”

 For transit costs, provide us evidence of the cost per trip (not necessary for TTC) and the number of times you attend York to picket, as well as the number of times you usually attended York per week before the strike, to show your strike-related additional transit expenses.
 If you have other transit or travel expenses directly related to your strike work, please list them and explain on the form.
 Travel expenses not directly related to your strike work go in Section B.

 This part of the fund is intended for members that are experiencing financial hardship as a result of the strike.